bretamyers/FabricTools/CapacityAutoScale/README.md

 # Microsoft Fabric Capacity Autoscale

-A solution to automate the scaling of a capacity based on the consumption of the capacity units to stay within the bounds of the capacity to be price optimized.
+A solution to automate the scaling of a capacity based on the consumption of the capacity units to stay within the bounds of the capacity for cost optimization.
 A Fabric capacity has a concept of bursting and smoothing capacity units over a period of time.
 This works great when the workload is consistent day to day but does not handle for scenarios for unexpected or inconsitent loads.

 <br>

 #### Target Scenarios
-- Development environments typically don’t have a consistent workload day to day.
+- Environments typically don’t have a consistent workload day to day.
 - PoC/MVP where you to a day zero load of data with high usage and have gaps in days when the solution is worked on.
-- Production environment when there is inconsistent user activity day to day where users run different load sizes.
+- Environment when there is inconsistent user activity day to day where users run different load sizes.
-- Production workload where there are abnormal workloads throughout the month.
-Example, month end activities require larger loads for data reconciliation.
+- Environments where there are inconsitent workloads throughout the month.
+Example, month end activities which may require larger data loads for data reconciliation and higher consumption of reports.

 <br>